Save Millions With Marketability Testing

 ,

-The main reasons to run a concept test:
+The main reasons to run a concept test are as followed:

 • to determine the game’s IPM and marketability